Thermal and thermoelectric responses of hot QCD medium in time-varying magnetic fields: Thermal transport in hot QCD medium

 where $\tau_{R_k}$ is the thermal relaxation time.
 The $\delta f_k$ can be decomposed into different independent thermodynamic forces such as bulk pressure, shear viscous, and thermal driving forces.
 The current focus is on the thermal driving force due to the temperature gradient in the medium, $X_{i}=\frac{\partial_i T}{T}-\frac{\partial_i P}{n_k h_k}$.
 The Eq.~(\ref{1.6}) can be further simplified by employing relativistic Gibbs-Duhem relation, $\partial_i \Big(\frac{\mu}{T}\Big)=-\frac{h_k}{T^2}(\partial_iT-\frac{T}{n_k h_k}\partial_iP)$, and energy-momentum conservation equation as,

 {\it{Case 2,}} ({\it constant} {\bf B}): In a weakly magnetized QGP, the magnetic field can be considered as a perturbation in the system as its strength is much lesser than that of the temperature scale of the medium.
-By solving the Boltzmann equation in the presence of a magnetic field, the non-equilibrium part of the distribution due to the temperature gradient takes the following form,
+By solving the Boltzmann equation in the presence of a weak magnetic field within RTA, the non-equilibrium part of the distribution due to the thermal driving force can be defined as follows~\cite{Kurian:2020qjr},

 where $\Omega_{c\, k}=\frac{q_{f_k} \mid{\bf B}\mid}{\epsilon_k}$ and ${\bf b}$ is the direction of the magnetic field.
 It is important to emphasize that for a strongly magnetized medium, the charged particle will have $1+1$-dimensional constrained Landau level dynamics, which is beyond the scope of the current analysis.\\